How Does IDStrong's Medical ID Theft Monitoring Work?

 The Federal Trade Commission (FTC) reports that medical identity theft rises roughly 200% each year.
 Medical ID theft is becoming a major problem for Americans.
 It happens when Identity thieves steal your personal information such as your name and health insurance number or Medicare card to get prescriptions, receive medical devices or treatments, get surgery, submit fraudulent claims, or obtain other benefits in your name.

 IDStrong’s medical ID monitoring can help protect you from the damage of medical ID theft by monitoring your medical records number, ID number, health insurance card data, and other sensitive personal information.
 We send you notifications and alerts when we find that your breached or leaked information shows up online.
-Keeping a close eye on all your personal information helps you prevent fallout due to identity theft.
+Keeping a close eye on all your personal health information (PHI) helps you prevent fallout due to identity theft.

 The risks of medical identity theft are tremendous.
 Not only does it disrupt medical care, but it also results in substantial financial losses for both the insured and the insurer.
 The average cost of fixing the damage after medical identity theft is $13,500.
 Some of the other dangers of medical ID theft include: